How to Excel in Nursing School and Pass Your Exams

 Reading more:

 - Actionable Strategy: Create a detailed study schedule at the beginning of each semester, incorporating class times, study sessions, assignments, and breaks.
-Utilize tools like planners or digital calendars to keep track of deadlines and commitments.
+Utilize tools like a planner or a digital calendar app such as Google Calendar to keep track of deadlines and commitments.

 Passive reading or listening isn't enough to master complex nursing concepts.
 Active engagement with the material is key to deep understanding and long‑term retention.